Skip to content

 Operational Readiness

-The "how you operate" axis measuring automation, infrastructure modernity, and process maturity (Lower → Higher).
+The "how you operate" axis: automation, infrastructure modernity, process maturity, and the ability to prove containment holds (Lower → Higher).

 Supply Chain Stewardship

-Managing security risks from all external dependencies and third-party components throughout their lifecycle. #1 priority due to adversary evolution to automated discovery.
+Managing security risks from all external dependencies and third-party components throughout their lifecycle. #1 priority since roughly 2017, when adversaries moved discovery to automation at internet scale.

 Process Stewardship